defold/doc/docs/en/tutorials/snake.md

 # Snake

-This tutorial walks you through the process of creating a snake game.
-This is onen of the most common classic games you can attempt to recreate.
-There are a lot of variations on this game, this one features a snake that eats "food", that only grows when it eats.
-The snake also crawls on a playfield that contains obstacles.
+This tutorial walks you through the process of creating one of the most common classic games you can attempt to recreate.
+There are a lot of variations on this game, this one features a snake that eats "food" and that only grows when it eats.
+This snake also crawls on a playfield that contains obstacles.

 Before beginning, take a minute and try the game: